-In addition to the regularly scheduled holidays or breaks, a student, if qualified, may take a vacation/personal leave of absence lasting 4 weeks.
-To qualify for a vacation, a student must enroll for the next module AND must have completed a minimum of 16 consecutive weeks prior to taking the annual vacation.
+In addition to the regularly scheduled holidays or breaks, a student, if qualified, may take a vacation lasting 4 weeks.
+To qualify for a vacation, a student must enroll for the next module AND must have completed a minimum of 4 modules prior to taking the vacation.
 When submitting the request for personal leave of absence, the student needs to register another term.